Tiberias (2 – 6 May 2013)

 When I was there, the guesthouse was managed by Liliana, a Mexican member of the community.
 Later, I would find out that Liliana had thought that Singapore was in South Korea.
 With all the Korean Catholics coming to Israel, I was not all that surprised that she thought I was Korean.
 When she learnt that Singapore was not in South Korea after all, she then asked me if it was true that the local Catholic church was subject to government control.
 If Singapore is not Korean then it must be Chinese huh?
 But Liliana was a really nice person.

 I was starting to get affected by the heat although it was still dry heat.
 I never enjoyed excessive heat.
 Although I was far from heat exhaustion mostly, it was not comfortable at all.
 From Akko I had to get to Haifa to take another bus to Tiberias.
 The bus station at Haifa was open air, and it was hot.
 It did not help also that there were a lot of soldiers mulling about at the station.
-Seeing them made me remember all those hot and sticky times during NS.
-These were absolutely unpleasant memories!
+Seeing them made me remember all those hot and sticky times during my own national service days and they were hardly pleasant at all.

 Speaking of Israeli soldiers, I was amazed that they are allowed to take their rifles everywhere!
 It was amazing and scary at the same time.
 Are they loaded?
 Are they terrorists?
 I tried not to stare too much at them.